 Tyler Versluis is an Ontario-based composer and conductor.
 His music has been commissioned and performed by a growing list of Canadian ensembles and organizations, including the Winnipeg Symphony Orchestra, Soundstreams, ARRAYmusic, Freesound, Caution Tape Sound Collective, the Toy Piano Composers, and VIVA!
 Youth Singers of Toronto.
-His music is also performed internationally, with premières and repeat performances in the USA, France, the Netherlands, Poland, Slovakia and Lithuania.
+His music is also performed internationally, with premières and repeat performances in the USA, France, the Netherlands, Poland, Czechia, Slovakia and Lithuania.

 Tyler is an alumnus of a number of prestigious workshops, including the Winnipeg New Music Festival Composers Institute, the Soundstreams Emerging Composers Workshop, Vancouver's Art Song Lab, the Orford Academy, the Canadian Contemporary Music Workshop, and the ARRAYmusic Young Composers Workshop.
 In addition, he has attended festivals abroad including the Composers+ Summer Academy in Lithuania, and the Atlantic Music Festival and Fresh Inc Festival in the United States.
 In 2021 he was the guest composer at the Arts Forum Festival in Kraków.
 In 2022 his work for accordion duo and woodwind trio "Quintet" was released on the album "Accosphere" on Poland's DUX Records.